-Later Chris and I take all of this feedback and have a conversation about what we think our family could focus or work on this year to help our family unit run more smoothly.
+Later Chris and I take all of this feedback and have a conversation (just the 2 of us) about what we think our family could focus or work on this year to help our family unit run more smoothly.
 The last few years we actually narrow it all down to 1-3 words to focus on that can guide us through the entire year.
-For example in 2020 our word was “Team” because we felt like our family needed to focus on working together, playing together, and encouraging each other.
+For example in 2021 our word was “Diligent” so that we could focus in finishing things that we started and sticking to commitments.
+Our 2020 word was “Team” because we felt like our family needed to focus on working together, playing together, and encouraging each other.
 In 2019 our word was “Kind-hearted” because we wanted to see more kindness.
 In 2018 one of our words was “Constant” because we felt like we wanted to be more consistent in our habits, etc. We also encourage each of our kids to choose a personal word for themselves every year!

 The other thing Chris and I do in this conversation is review the activities/challenges/triumphs from last year that each family was a part of.
 From there we assign each family member a unique award.
 For example, a child that didn’t make a sports team in the spring, but tried out again in the fall might be awarded “most determined.”
 Or a child that started at a new school and made new friends might be awarded “most friendly” or “most brave.”
 I like to focus on things that are reflective of their character or the type of person that they are, rather than something that they have accomplished or a physical characteristic.

 Next you would fill out the awards certificate with each recipient’s specific info.
 You can refer to the sample at the top of the post, and I made a blank one here for you!